whatsmate/whatsmate.github.io/_posts/2017-02-03-send-telegram-message-vba.md

 3. Run it.

-The trial account allows you to test the API for 2 weeks.
+You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.

 <br>